|

 - The Ontario One Call system probably didn't exist back in 1980, but maybe the "get permission" bit was meant to tell us to use whatever equivalent was available.
 (In any case, searchers would be wise to use the system before attempting a dig now.)

-(Note that this perspective is from above Saint Helen Island looking southeastwards toward Notre Dame Island.)
+The perspective in this drawing is from above Saint Helen Island looking southeastwards toward Notre Dame Island.

 Other Notes: